tongchf/gmRAD/README.md

                 --nocall     skip the step for calling SNP genotypes for all progeny --nofilter   skip the step for filtering the SNP genotype data
                 --help|h     help
-It can be seen that users can perform
+It can be seen that users can perform the analysis steps independently by adding some options described as above if some prerequisite files are avaiable.
 # Test Data